websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/cross-cluster-replication.md

    Liferay DXP provides APIs for creating and using (writing to and reading from) custom Elasticsearch indexes that remain completely under your control.
 See the `Developer Guide <../../developer_guide.rst>`__ for information on using these APIs.
 ```

-If you have a [Liferay Commerce](https://www.liferay.com/products/commerce) subscription and it is activated in your installation, you will also find indexes likes these below created out-of-the-box in Liferay DXP 7.3:
+If you have a [Liferay Commerce](https://www.liferay.com/products/commerce) subscription and it is activated in your installation, you will also have indexes likes these in your Liferay DXP 7.3 system:

 | Index ID                                                     | Index Type    | Index Purpose |
 | ------------------------------------------------------------ | ------------- | ------------- |